KANAL – Centre Pompidou!

 Events imagined in response to the identity of the site and its unique aesthetic qualities, but also its history

-From 5 May 2018 until 10 June 2019, following a radically experimental approach, the former Citroën garage will turn into a platform open to a reflection on the stakes of the museum of the future.
-Curated by Bernard Blistène, the director of the Musée national d’art moderne, Centre Pompidou, a multidisciplinary programme will seek to fill the spaces that were recently emptied of their functions and left in their current state.
-Many of the proposals seek to echo the identity of the site, but also its human and social history, tangible across the different workshops and offices and in the different fittings of this vast complex.
+From 5 May 2018 until 10 June 2019, following a radically experimental approach, the former Citroën garage turned into a platform open to a reflection on the stakes of the museum of the future.
+Curated by Bernard Blistène, the director of the Musée national d’art moderne, Centre Pompidou, a multidisciplinary programme has seek to fill the spaces that were emptied of their functions and left in their current state.
+Many of the proposals sought to echo the identity of the site, but also its human and social history, tangible across the different workshops and offices and in the different fittings of this vast complex.

 Building up a collection of contemporary art

 Brussels is without a doubt a creative centre for many artists: the Kanal Foundation, with an eye on the establishment of its museum of modern and contemporary art, intends to pay particular attention to this artistic scene.